 Here is where the HELOC falls apart for many Canadians 55 and older:

-• Income qualification is mandatory.
+- Income qualification is mandatory.
 You must prove sufficient income to service the debt.
+Unlike a reverse mortgage, which has no income or credit requirements, a HELOC demands proof of cash flow.
 If your retirement income is modest — CPP, OAS, and a small pension — you may not qualify for a meaningful HELOC limit, or you may not qualify at all.

 When a HELOC Makes Sense